Simplemux/simplemux/documentation/logs.md

 ...
 ```

-And other results are shown in stdout:
+And other results are shown in `stdout`:
 ```
 total native packets: 6661
 Average multiplexing delay: 5222.47680528449 us